-On July 1st 2015 the JCMT Large Program Call was announced encouraging astronomers from EAO partner regions to apply for significant (>200 hours) amounts of time to take advantage of the JCMT’s scientific capabilities in order to address important scientific questions.
+the JCMT spends 50% of it’s available science time on JCMT Large Programs.
+These programs typically require significant (>200 hours) amounts of time, over a number of semesters, taking advantage of the JCMT’s scientific capabilities in order to address important scientific questions.

-On November 9th 2015 the board awarded time to the top seven ranked programs covering a range of topics related to Star Formation, Nearby Galaxies and Cosmological studies:
+In November 2015 the board awarded time tosevenprograms covering a range of topics related to Star Formation, Nearby Galaxies and Cosmological studies:

 - A Transient Search for Variable Protostars